 A: The first thing people need to do is to educate themselves to understand what is available from a technology standpoint.
 People just entering this area are no longer “early adopters” so there is plenty of information out there.
 Get comfortable with the platforms and the business processes.

 Then they need to find a “tall tree” and what I mean by that is to identify a critical asset where unplanned downtime has serious business implications.
 A lot of people make the mistake of doing a pilot on a less visible piece of equipment, but in many of these cases the results don’t really matter or get much attention and the project dies.
 Do a pilot with a critical asset!
 Bring control data together with equipment data into a predictive maintenance platform like SAP’s PdMS and do analytics on it.
 Run these over a long enough time so that you can fine-tune and learn to identify false positive failure notifications.

 Make sure to structure business processes and integrate the workflows so that when there is an imminent failure notification, a work order is generated to prevent that failure.

 And finally, when an alert prevents a failure, report on that.
 The original business case is built on the ramifications of preventing unplanned downtime on critical assets and expanding the pilot will absolutely depend on the ability to accurately report on financial outcomes.
 If you are an oil and gas company, for example, and a mission-critical compressor fails once a quarter on average, and you can prevent these through predictive maintenance, you can demonstrate savings in the multi-millions.
 That gets the attention of the executive suite.

-Q: You will be talking more about this in your session at SAP-Centric EAM in March, why should conference attendees come to your session?
+Q: You will be talking more about this in your session at SAP-Centric EAM, why should conference attendees come to your session?